 Chicago's original Gold Coast in the late 19th century, the South Loop was once home to the likes of Marshall Field, George Pullman, and Philip Armour.
 Today the vibrant neighborhood is known for its access to the lakefront, shops, restaurants, parks, Museum Campus, and The Loop.
-The area continues to evolve and is in the midst of a major transformation, with residential construction booming.

 The South Loop’s housing boom has brought with it an influx of retailers along with eateries and nightlife on South Michigan Avenue.
 The Roosevelt Collection is a popular destination featuring a movie theater and an assortment of retailers.